-This is absolutely one of my favorites.
+This is absolutely one of my favourites.
 That is because I like spicy food.
 A lot.
 Frango is translated chicken.
 And Piri-Piri is made out of extremely hot peppers, often served in the form of oil.
-The sort of chili they use for the Piri-Piri is traditional from America, brought to Africa by Portuguese seafarers.
+The sort of chilli they use for the Piri-Piri is traditional from America, brought to Africa by Portuguese seafarers.
 Here is where Piri-Piri was created and the Portuguese seafarers brought this back to their own country.
 The Frango Piri-Piri originated in Mozambique, but is so common in the Portuguese cuisine, that they made it their own.

 I used to eat this at a small hidden restaurant.
 Once I took my brother and I had to warn him in advance.
 The owner, who was serving the food, could be so cranky and be in such a bad mood, it was almost funny.
 No, it was funny.
 And he would only speak Portuguese.
 So to smooth up the things, I would ask my brother what he wanted, so when the guy gave me the chance, we would order everything we wanted, before he ran off again.
-In his offense, this is only his mood when it’s busy.
+In his offence, this is only his mood when it’s busy.
 After that, it was really a nice guy.

 5. Vinho Verde

-To not only make this about food, I also included a really nice wine of which the white one is my favorite.
+To not only make this about food, I also included a really nice wine of which the white one is my favourite.
 Vinho Verde means young wine and it slight sparkling and has a lemon yellow colour.
 I know it as a fresh, fruity wine for warm Portuguese days.
 Vinho Verde is made in the Minho region, the northern part of the country.

 Interested in following the wine routes of Minho or doing some wine tasting?
 Visit the Minho Verde online.